 In 2011 easyJet selected CAE Oxford Aviation Academy as its exclusive launch partner for an innovative Mentored Airline Pilot Programme based upon the Multi-Crew Pilot Licence (MPL).
-Since that launch, 72 cadets have been selected to commence training.
-Three years on, 21 easyJet MPL cadets have now completed their training with CAE Oxford Aviation Academy and have joined easyJet as A320 First Officers.
+Four years on, 44 easyJet MPL cadets have now completed their training with CAE Oxford Aviation Academy and have joined easyJet as A320 First Officers.

-In 2012 easyJet named CAE as its preferred training supplier covering a wide range of training, including MPL, Type and Recurrent Training.
+In 2012 easyJet named CAE as a preferred training supplier covering a wide range of training, including MPL, Type and Recurrent Training.
 Pilot Recruitment and Resourcing services are also provided through CAE Parc Aviation.
-The total contract was valued at GBP£37m and will remain in effect up until 2019.
+The current contract will remain in effect up until 2019.

-Following the success of the first phase of MPL training, CAE Oxford Aviation Academy and easyJet are launching the next phase of enrolment to new applicants during 2013.
+Following the success of the first phases of MPL training, CAE Oxford Aviation Academy and easyJet are launching the next phase of enrolment to new applicants during 2015.
 This is an exceptional opportunity for aspiring pilots to train under the mentorship of easyJet and go on to fly as First Officers on their Airbus A320 fleet.
-A total of 48 cadets will enrol on the easyJet MPL programme at Oxford between May and September this year.
+A total of 30 cadets will enrol on the easyJet MPL programme at Oxford from July 2015.

 easyJet is one of Europe's fastest growing airlines; carrying over 50 million passengers last year and serving more of Europe's top 100 routes than any other airline.
 In June 2013 easyJet announced the acquisition of 35 Current Generation A320 Aircraft for delivery between 2015 and 2017 and 100 New Generation A320neo Aircraft for delivery from 2017 until 2022 with options for a further 100 of the aircraft type.
 With these exciting expansion plans in place, easyJet acknowledges the need for a guaranteed supply of high quality pilots to be based across their European network in the next few years.